MaxiDonkey/DelphiHuggingFace/README.md

   end;
 ```

-- **Remark: ** A paginated result will be returned, containing 50 models per page.
+- **Remark :** A paginated result will be returned, containing 50 models per page.
 The `HFTutorial.UrlNext` variable will store the URL of the next page.
 By re-executing this code, the next 50 results will be retrieved and displayed.

 **Asynchronously code example**